Doctor of Nursing Practice (BSN - DNP): Family Nurse Practitioner

 Write a two to three-page, double-spaced essay that describes your educational and career goals.

-Submit copies of your RN license in your state of residence.
+Submit a copy of your current RN license from the state of Illinois.

 Credentials Evaluation Service Academic Report (International Students Only)